 I want to digress a little here, to let you know I keep learning from this history.
 Having spent years researching bloodlines and equine history, some things are just now coming together with this information, most of which I knew before but it just didn't click fully until now.
 Perhaps because my perspective is from the other side of the pond (America) that I can see the effects of these additions to the gene pool more clearly now; and of course because I have studied the sport traits through time, especially in America.
 In colonial America there was no English Thoroughbred until just before the revolution (1730) which was 100 years after our own racehorse breed was established, and then it was really just a dribble.
 In the 1750s notable important typesetters Fearnought and Janus arrived, but only 165 true Thoroughbreds arrived in America before our revolution (see Legacy of Lexington and Standardbred Sport Horses).

-So while the British Isles was eradicating their speed source (English Civil War), we in the colonies were receiving the old racing stud stock.
-The report of those horses, both domestic observations and those from visiting foreigners, highlight the traits of that pre-Thoroughbred breed.
-It was a small, docile, sweet-tempered, sure-footed, stamina loaded horse that also possessed blistering speed.
-(You can read more about this stock in Standardbred Sport Horses).
-After the revolution, especially around 1800 there was a notable outcry about the lesser quality of the newer type Thoroughbred, which had changed from a heat-racing horse to a classic distance performer, plus had by then the full effects of the Oriental and draft additions in evidence.
+After the revolution, especially around 1800 there was a notable outcry about the lesser quality of the newer type Thoroughbred coming into the country, which had changed from a heat-racing horse to a classic distance performer, plus had by then the full effects of the Oriental and draft additions in evidence.
 While the earlier imports were greatly admired by the breeders for their size and elegance they brought to the American Running Horse, without reducing speed; but by 1800 the situation had changed and complaints became continual of a rise of unsound stock, bad disposition, bad hooves, no stamina, no speed in the imports and of course then in the crosses.
 So what happened?

 [American Running Horse, engraving by Alexander Anderson, showing the original type, drawn around the time of the first foundation movement.]